cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 - Community ChainID := `Tminer`+ `blocksize`+`blocktime` + randomness // chainID include genesis address, block size 5, time 5, 1 transaction per minute ; // in stateless environment, chain config info needs to be embedded into chainname, otherwise, might be lost.
 - Community chains peer address format : `chainID` + `TAU address`;

-- msg: the contract content for genesis, coin base, wiring and file tx
+- msg: the contract content for coin base, wiring and file tx
-   * genesis, msg is the initial info such as telegram  channel used
    * coin base, msg is the txpool attached
    * wiring, msg is the contract relating to this tx
    * file, msg is the discription of the file or file command